jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] Why was integrate such a bad word according to my brother?
     - [x] Synonyms?
     - [x] I am going for 'integrate'.
-- [x] 'Circle Language Spec Steps & Time Planning' should be next.
+- [x] 'Encircle Language Spec Steps & Time Planning' should be next.
     - [x] Yeah, has definite language, that might need more wiggle room.
     - [x] Sometimes I don't even notice it, because I am so used to try and gain a sense of control over the situation, that I just speak in definites.
     - [x] Resolute language is solved.